sergeyklay/rabbitmq-benchmark/README.md

 ### Usage

-First you need to create test queue.
+First of all you need to create test queue.
 For example you can use [rabbitmq-management](https://www.rabbitmq.com/management.html) plugin.

 Following arquments are required to test publisher (`./producer`):